3mawy/metabase-multi-schema-dashboard-duplicator/README.md

 Here's how you can use the Metabase API Client to copy and update dashboards:

+Create a dashboard with one of the schemas you have available it will be used as the **template schema** including in the dashboard all the cards(questions) that you need to apply to the other schemas. this is the **from_dashboard_id** that we will use in the script

+**old_schema** field is the name of the schema that you choose as the **template schema**

 ### **--> IMPORTANT NOTE <--**

 **You need to convert all the questions (cards) in the dashboard to sql before being able to use this to change the schema dynamically**